devanSAGA/slide-editor/README.md

 1. ✅ React as the frontend framework
 2. ✅ Liveblocks as the real-time collaboration backbone
-3. 🚧 User-scoped undo/redo operations (partially implemented, not yet user-scoped)
+3. ✅ Undo/redo operations (working, not yet user-scoped)
 4. ✅ Sharing functionality for both single and multiple slides

 ## Features